dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 etc., that were running on a developer machine natively into separate Docker containers.

-We also had to write an in-house tool that would allow a developer to transparently manage these containers similarly like you would manage services running on your machine with the init system, because we didn't know any existing tool at the time, that could have done the same job.

 The key thing here to remember is that every Drupal project shared the same Apache, MySQL and PHP container instance.